tgfischer/react-workshop/README.md

 1. Clone from from https://gerrit/admin/repos/react-workshop-kickoff-2020
 2. Open the folder in VS Code
 3. Press `` Ctrl+Shift+` `` to open a new terminal
-4. In the terminal, enter the command
+4. In the terminal, **navigate to the root of the project**, and enter the command
    ```
    npm install
    npx lerna bootstrap